Pablo Ocampo Street: Route description

+Intersections

 Landmarks

-Pablo Ocampo Street is the site of the Rizal Memorial Sports Complex with the art deco-style Rizal Memorial Baseball Stadium fronting the intersection with Adriatico Street, and the Rizal Memorial Coliseum just behind it.
-On the opposite corner of Adriatico is Century Park Hotel and Harrison Plaza, one of Manila's first modern shopping centers.
+Pablo Ocampo Street is the site of the Rizal Memorial Sports Complex, with the art deco-style Rizal Memorial Baseball Stadium fronting the intersection with Adriatico Street and the Rizal Memorial Coliseum just behind it.
+On the opposite corner of Adriatico are Century Park Hotel and Harrison Plaza, one of Manila's first modern shopping centers.
 Across the street from the plaza is the Embassy of Vietnam, Fo Guang Shan Mabuhay Temple and Orchid Garden Suites.
-The street also hosts the Bangko Sentral ng Pilipinas headquarters at the junction with Roxas Boulevard where Legaspi Towers 300 is also located.
-Near the intersection with Taft Avenue stand several condominium towers, such as the Cityland Vito Cruz Towers and Torre Lorenzo.
+The street also hosts the Bangko Sentral ng Pilipinas headquarters at the junction with Roxas Boulevard, where Legaspi Towers 300 is also located.
+Near the intersection with Taft Avenue are several condominium towers, such as the Cityland Vito Cruz Towers and Torre Lorenzo.

 The street also provides access to the De La Salle University and De La Salle–College of Saint Benilde campuses located just north of the intersection with Taft Avenue.
 Arellano University School of Law is also accessible via Donada Street, a street connected to Vito Cruz.
 It is also the site of Saint Scholastica's College and School of Arts and Design of De La Salle–College of Saint Benilde, which houses the Museum of Contemporary Art and Design.
 In the San Andres and Makati areas east of Osmeña Highway, the street hosts the Rafael Palma Elementary School, Kingswood Towers, Savana Market, Shopwise Makati, the relocated Mapúa University Makati Campus, and the Manila South Cemetery at its terminus.

+The street is also served by the Vito Cruz LRT Station along Taft Avenue and the Vito Cruz railway station along Osmeña Highway.